3 Ways to Start Your LLC

 What is an LLC?

-An LLC is a business structure much like a corporation—but with more flexibility regarding management and taxes.
-Like a corporation, an LLC is formed at the state level and has limited liability.
+An LLC is a business structure much like a hybrid between a partnership and a corporation.
+Like a partnership, an LLC has the flexibility regarding management, taxes, and certain operations.
+Like a corporation, an LLC is formed at the state level, has its own separate legal identity, and has liability which is limited to the assets owned or controlled by the LLC.
 This means that the debts and assets of the business belong to the LLC, not you.
 So if the business is sued, damages are usually limited to the LLC’s assets (not your house or car).

 When it comes to taxes, LLCs are typically taxed like partnerships or sole proprietorships (but can elect to be taxed like a C or S corporation).
 LLCs can also self-manage, much like a partnership (but can choose to appoint managers to operate more like a corporation).